 A list of potential students is then handed to the Hon.
 Letitia Blake, Trust secretary, and John Simkins, the Administrator, for selection.
 Bursaries are awarded to students showing a strong desire to improve their English and to become acquainted with British culture.
 They are asked on the application form to explain why they believe the values of the Trust are relevant in today’s world.
 Students may well be descendants of Italians who protected escaping prisoners but this is not a condition.
 The Trust is keen to give opportunities to young people who have not previously travelled outside Italy.
 Bursaries can be used at any time of the year, but students usually arrive in the summer.

 Before their departure for the UK, students liaise with Edward Gretton, the Trust’s students’ organiser in the UK about their accommodation and flights arrangements.
 Although students book, and pay for, their own flights from Italy, they are met on arrival at UK airports by volunteers from the Trust who take them to their home stay with a family.
 This means that a young, and possibly nervous, person – perhaps making his or her first solo trip abroad – is immediately placed in good hands and put at their ease.

 The Trust is very grateful to these volunteers and is always looking for more members to play this invaluable role.

 At the end of their bursary, each student is required to complete a feedback form, assessing the bursary on the following criteria: tuition; accommodation; contact with the Italian representative; contact with the UK student organiser; and reception by the Trust volunteer on arrival.
 Students are invited to comment on how the bursaries might be improved.

 *Sig.
 Millozzi can be contacted at email@example.com

-Enquiries can also be directed to: John Simkins, Administrator, Monte San Martino Trust, at firstname.lastname@example.org
+Enquiries and application forms can also be directed to: John Simkins, Administrator, Monte San Martino Trust, at firstname.lastname@example.org